T-Mobile Senior Plan: Costs and Reviews in 2025

 T-Mobile vs. Verizon and AT&T

-As of 2023, T-Mobile, Verizon, and AT&T all offer discounted unlimited plans for seniors; however, T-Mobile’s Unlimited 55 plans are the only ones available nationwide.
+As of 2025, T-Mobile, Verizon, and AT&T all offer discounted unlimited plans for seniors; however, T-Mobile’s Unlimited 55 plans are the only ones available nationwide.
 For some odd reason, both Verizon and AT&T senior plans are only available to Florida residents.
-Even for Florida residents, these unlimited plans will still cost more than T-Mobile’s.
-Verizon’s start at $42 per line, and AT&T’s starts at $40 per line.
+These unlimited plans will cost more than T-Mobile’s, even for Florida residents.
+Verizon’s costs $62 for one line, while AT&T’s senior plan prices start at $50.
+Below, we’ve shown the cheapest plans for seniors from the major carriers but again, note that AT&T and Verizon’s plans for seniors only apply to Florida residents.

 Senior Plan | T-Mobile* | AT&T | Verizon |